puskarpeter/frinxio.github.io/frinx-machine/use-cases/create-l2-vpn-p2p/readme.md

 ## Configuring the Workflow

-Fill the inputs with the following data:
+Input is pre-filled with following data:

 ```
 node01: IOS01